telusdigital/tds-codemod/README.md

    jscodeshift ~/path/to/your/project/ui/src/ --extensions jsx -t ./src/transform.js
    ```
 4. Remove the former TDS package from your project: `yarn remove @telusdigital/tds`
 5. Add missing dependencies for the new split-versioned components.

+   **Note: be sure to install components at `^1.0.0` to avoid breaking changes.**

    To help list missing dependencies, you can
    run [depcheck](https://www.npmjs.com/package/depcheck) on your project's directory that contains _package.json_

    ```sh
    yarn global add depcheck
    depcheck